LeunensMichiel/lowatter/src/markdown/pages/team.md

       obtained her PhD in Civil Engineering: Architecture.

-      In 2018, Elisa's team received a **valorisation grant** from the IOF (UGent) to valorise the research carried out during the PhD.
+      In 2018, the LoWatter team received a **valorisation grant** from the IOF (UGent) to valorise the Legionella research carried out at UGent.

       In 2020, Elisa received a personal **spin-off mandate** from the Flemish